Risk of Businesses

 In the course of business operations, the Group has established alliances with contractors.
 While the Group has implemented measures such as providing project information and holding business partner forums in order to strengthen the alliances with business partners, the Group's inability to secure business partners in a timely and appropriate manner, or any changes with regard to such relationships can adversely affect operating results of the Group due to reasons including the hindrance of the launch and/or execution of a project and/or the provision of services.

-7. Risks related to long working hours and excessive work
+7. Risks related to work and health

 8. Risks related to intensified competition